Achieving your long term data strategy and vision

 openFHIR engine stores no data other than the mappings.
 Any and all (clinical or operational) data that needs to be mapped from FHIR to openEHR and vice versa is mapped on the fly.
 Nothing is stored or cached in any way, shape or form.

 openEHR CKM has recently introduced an additional tab where mappings such as FHIR Connect ones can be published together with a published Archetype ( source ).
-To write you own mapping, it's best to follow the official github repository where you can also find a JSON schema that (at least to some extent) simplifies writing one.
+To write you own mapping, it's best to follow the official github repository (link) where you can also find a JSON schema that simplifies writing one.

 openFHIR engine can map bidirectionally between openEHR and FHIR.
 It provides an RESTful API where a consumer can either map from a FHIR Resource to an openEHR Composition or from an openEHR composition to a FHIR Resource.
 All of this with a single mapping definition.
 Mapping of queries (FHIR query to openEHR AQL) is currently not yet supported, but is on the highest of the todo items.